Flodklumpen/sportspegeln/README.md

 # TDDD27_2021_sportstegen

-Project for course TDDD27 Advanced Web Programming
+_Sportstegen_ is a project written for the course TDDD27 _Advanced Web Programming_ during spring 2021.
+It is to be a website used for recording and showing the results from sports competitions.

 ## TODO (prel.):